OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Explanations

-A (Correct): This is correct because guidelines state it is critical to either finish approval action items or follow specific organization guidelines before checking new code into internal organization systems.
-Additionally, renaming components increases the risk of misinterpreting the license and obscures code provenance.
+A (Correct): This is correct because guidelines state it is critical to follow approval action items or follow specific organization guidelines before checking new code into internal organization systems.
+Additionally, renaming components increases the risk of misinterpreting the license, obscures code provenance and may not be allowed by the license of the code.

 B (Incorrect): This is incorrect because the text notes that checking the organization's approval process typically goes beyond personal use for a specified project.
 It is highly encouraged for all internal team systems to prevent unapproved code from spreading to other projects due to a process breakdown.